Gray-Nightmare/Gray-Nightmare.github.io/README.md

 <!DOCTYPE html>
 <html>
   <body>
-    <p>This website is about video games.
+    <p>This website might, in the future, be about video games.
 Specifically speedrunning/moding.</p>
   </body>
 </html>